kibo82/AI_Kibo_re/README.md

 3. Write memo in windows sticky memo app
 4. Parsing Google News and arrange

 (Emergency Notice!!!
-There is something fatal error with WIFI/Bluetooth on off module.
+There is something fatal error with Bluetooth on off function.
 So I disabled it.
 If you want to activate, just uncomment this : line 6, line 21 to 28, line 233.)

 And I wil add following function gradually.
 1. Alarm & Timer